macgyver121/my_project/Data Engineering project/README.md

 task4 is upload file to data lake (Google cloud storage) and data warehouse (BigQuery)

-It's occur automatically by Airflow
+It occurs automatically by Airflow

 ![image](https://user-images.githubusercontent.com/85028821/225332817-60ded52c-ebac-471f-a4c0-33db7c7a542a.png)

-Finally the audible_data table is in the BigQuery
+Finally, the audible_data table is in the BigQuery

 ![image](https://user-images.githubusercontent.com/85028821/225333968-0bf4f3ca-c64f-4989-947c-ed0c859d31df.png)

 ## 6. Building dashboard with Looker Studio (Google Data Studio)

-Create the report with Data source from BigQuery (It sync the data from previuos step)
+Create the report with Data source from BigQuery (It syncs the data from previous step).

-I want to create the report that want to know
+I want to create the report that need to know
-- Which category is best seller?
+- Which category is the best seller?
 - What are the revenue and number of customers in each country?
-- Which book title is best seller?
+- Which book title is the best seller?
 - Table for search book title by revenue and country

 ![Screenshot (854)](https://user-images.githubusercontent.com/85028821/225337148-50d70c9f-cc97-4eea-a9a0-c2003834a7c9.png)